Physical modeling of viscous disc evolution around magnetized neutron star. Aql X-1 2013 outburst decay: Model of magnetically-truncated self-irradiated disc during outburst

 \item[`\PO'] Total screening of the neutron star by the magnetosphere if its radius exceeds the corotation radius.
 Then the penetration parameter is the step Heaviside function \hbox{$f_\star = H(\Rc - R_\mathrm{in})$}.

 \item[`\PONS'] Gradual blocking of accretion onto the neutron star.
 In the present work, we use an approximation to numerical simulations by \citetalias{Romanova+2018} that provides $f_\star$ as a function of the fastness parameter $\omega_s \equiv \omega_\star/\omega(\Rin)$. \end{itemize} \citetalias{Romanova+2018} numerically found a {\vsix time-averaged} efficiency of a propeller, which depended on the poloidal wind velocity.
 If the accretion flow at the disc edge is split into the accretion flow onto the star and the wind, then the portion of the accretion rate onto the star is \hbox{$f_\star = 1-f_{\rm eff}$}, where $f_{\rm eff}$ is a parameter of \citetalias{Romanova+2018}, which depends on the characteristic velocity of the outflowing matter regarded as the wind.
 If the wind contains the matter with the poloidal velocity {\vsix higher} than $v_{\rm min}=v_{\rm esc}$, where the escape velocity $v_{\rm esc}=\sqrt{2G\mns/r}$, then $ f_{\rm eff}=0.0006\,\omega_s^{4.01}$~(see table 2 of \citetalias{Romanova+2018})\footnote{ Precision of the power index is excessive in our context but we keep it identical with that in \citetalias{Romanova+2018}.}.
 The portion of the propelled matter and the average velocity of the outflow become larger with increasing fastness $\omega_s$.
-The fate of the lower-speed outflow is obscure; it may flow back to the disc\footnote{See also a discussion on failed magnetic expulsion and circulation in the disc by~\citep{Spruit-Taam1993}.}, but that was beyond the simulation region of \citetalias{Romanova+2018}. {\vsix The matter, outflowing from the inner boundary with a mild velocity and returning to the disc, does it on a time scale about the dynamic time at those radii.
-This time scale is much shorter than the viscous time scale of the disc evolution.
-Thus, such circulation at the central zone of the disc is effectively averaged out in the long-time picture.}
+The fate of the lower-speed outflow is obscure; it may flow back to the disc\footnote{See also a discussion on failed magnetic expulsion and circulation in the disc by~\citep{Spruit-Taam1993}.}, but that was beyond the simulation region of \citetalias{Romanova+2018}. {\vseven Presumably, the matter outflowing from the inner boundary with a mild velocity returns back to the disc and reaches the inner boundary again after the viscous time at the radius of return.
+Generally, this time scale is expected to be shorter than the viscous time scale of the whole viscously-evolving disc, and such circulations are effectively averaged out in the long-time picture\footnote{In the majority of specific models, described in \S\ref{s.results}, $R_{\rm hot}$ is at least two orders of magnitude larger than $\Rin$ when $\Rin<R_{\rm light}$.}.
+However, if the hot zone had small radial extent, such circulations would affect its dynamic viscous evolution.}

 Each of the above scenarios should be regarded as a toy model, allowing us to make conclusions about the overall disc evolution.